Henry Clay Frick: Assassination attempt

 In 1892, during the Homestead strike, anarchist Alexander Berkman attempted to assassinate Frick.
 On July 23, Berkman, armed with a revolver and a sharpened steel file, entered Frick's office in downtown Pittsburgh.

 Frick, realizing what was happening, attempted to rise from his chair while Berkman pulled a revolver and fired at nearly point-blank range.
 The bullet hit Frick in the left earlobe, penetrated his neck near the base of the skull, and lodged in his back.
 The impact knocked Frick down, and Berkman fired again, striking Frick for a second time in the neck and causing him to bleed extensively.
-Carnegie Steel vice president (later, president) John George Alexander Leishman, who was with Frick, was then able to grab Berkman's arm and prevented a third shot, probably saving Frick's life.
+Carnegie Steel vice president (later, president) John George Alexander Leishman, who was with Frick, was then able to grab Berkman's arm and prevented a third shot, possibly saving Frick's life.

-Frick was seriously wounded, but rose and (with the assistance of Leishman) tackled his assailant.
+Frick was seriously wounded but rose and (with the assistance of Leishman) tackled his assailant.
 All three men crashed to the floor, where Berkman managed to stab Frick four times in the leg with the pointed steel file before finally being subdued by other employees and a carpenter, who had rushed into the office.
-The carpenter also hit Berkman with a hammer during the scuffle.

-Frick was back at work in a week; Berkman was charged and found guilty of attempted murder.
+Frick was back at work within a week; Berkman was charged and found guilty of attempted murder.
 Berkman's actions in planning the assassination clearly indicated a premeditated intent to kill, and he was sentenced to 22 years in prison.
 Negative publicity from the attempted assassination resulted in the collapse of the strike.
-Approximately 2,500 men lost their jobs, and most of the workers who stayed had their wages halved.

 Private life

 Frick married Adelaide Howard Childs of Pittsburgh on December 15, 1881.
 They had four children: Childs Frick (born March 12, 1883), Martha Howard Frick (born August 9, 1885), Helen Clay Frick (born September 3, 1888) and Henry Clay Frick, Jr. (born July 8, 1892).
 In 1882, after the formation of the partnership with Andrew Carnegie, Frick and his wife bought a home they eventually called Clayton, an estate in Pittsburgh's East End.
 They moved into the home in early 1883.
 The Frick children were born in Pittsburgh and were raised at Clayton.
 Two of them, Henry, Jr. and Martha, died in infancy or childhood.

 In 1904, he built Eagle Rock, a summer estate at Prides Crossing in Beverly, Massachusetts on Boston's fashionable North Shore.
 The 104-room mansion designed by Little & Browne was razed in 1969.

 Frick was a fervent art collector whose wealth allowed him to accumulate a large collection.
-By 1905, Henry Clay Frick's business, social, and artistic interests had shifted from Pittsburgh to New York.
-He took his art collection with him to New York, rented out the William H. Vanderbilt House, and served on many corporate boards, which brought him considerable opportunity to continue his lifelong business interests.
+By 1905, Frick's business, social and artistic interests had shifted from Pittsburgh to New York City.
+He took his art collection with him to New York, rented the William H. Vanderbilt House, and served on many corporate boards.